 CEP: July 2005 When I first heard that James D. Watson was the recipient of the 2005 Othmer Gold Medal given out by the Chemical Heritage Foundation, I was curious as to how his contributions tied into the world of chemical engineering and chemistry...
 Share What’s the Price of Steam?
 July2005Heat TransferRobin Smith, Petar Varbanov Realistic steam prices are necessary for the efficient operation of a chemical production site, both to allocate realistic costs to the different businesses on the site and to provide a true economic incentive for energy conservation.
 Designing a Scrubber to Control Emergency Releases July2005Environmental ManagementJeffrey Michael Forde, Joseph W. Hower., Anne McQueen, Sunil OjhaHere are guidelines for determining the scope of the control system, sizing the enclosure, and specifying the scrubber design.
 Converting a Commercial Distillation Column into a Research Tower July2005Reactions and SeparationsRalph WeilandOperating a column under actual distillation conditions is important for obtaining commercially valid hydraulic data.
 This article describes how a column was modified to operate in either a production or a research mode to collect hydraulic and mass...
 Adopt Integrated Product Teams for Process Development July2005ManagementJeffrey Mueller, Larry Scotchie, Kelly Seheult The cross-functional IPT approach can be combined with a stage-gate framework and six sigma techniques to improve the effectiveness of process development efforts.
-Copyright Permissions: Would you like to reuse content from CEP Magazine?
-It’s easy to request permission to reuse content.
-Simply click here to connect instantly to licensing services, where you can choose from a list of options regarding how you would like to reuse the desired content and complete the transaction.
+Copyright Permissions: Would you like to reuse content from CEP Magazine or purchase an article reprint?
+Learn more about Reprints and Permissions.